Maine Sports Betting in 2023

 Eventually, Maine sports wagering legislation may come to include esports.
 For now, though, esports are off-limits.

-College sports should be on the table when legal sports betting comes to fruition in the Pine Tree State.
-Stipulations in LD 1352 would have made this the case had that bill advanced.
-Maine bettors will have to stay away from wagering on any in-state collegiate teams, however.
+College sports will be on the table when legal sports betting comes to fruition in the Pine Tree State.
+However, Maine bettors will have to stay away from wagering on any in-state collegiate teams.

 Eliminate any hometown bias by researching your bets.
 This is a top-tier method to keep you from blindly backing any team or player and consequently hurting your bankroll.